yoyo

 /tokens | Show detailed token usage: context window fill level, session totals, and estimated cost |

-The /tokens command shows a visual progress bar of your context window:
+The /tokens command shows a visual progress bar of your active context:

 messages: 12